 Skip to main page content

-Burton Green Tunnel
+Burton Green tunnel

-Burton Green Tunnel will stretch for 700 metres through Warwickshire at Burton Green and Kenilworth Greenway.
-It is one of five green tunnels, which are shallower tunnels that will be finished with trees, plants, and shrubs on top – helping them blend into the natural landscape that are being built.
+It is one of five cut-and-cover, or green tunnels, on the route, which are shallower tunnels that will be finished with trees, plants, and shrubs on top – helping them blend into the natural landscape that are being built.

 Tunnel construction